PandaDB: Understanding Unstructured Data in Graph Database: Query Plan Optimization

-This section introduces the procedure to generate the plan for the graph query processing, then formalizes a new approach to improve the query execution performance based on the newly proposed algorithm.
+This section first explains the procedure to generate the query plan for such a query, then formalizes a new cost model and algorithm to improve the query execution performance.
+The theoretical basis to optimize a query involving unstructured data is introduced in the appendix of the tech-report of PandaDB~\cite{tech_report_pandadb}.